The 59th Venice Art Biennale has opened. How is the international cultural scene reacting to the war in Ukraine? A reportage.

 Next to the spacious exhibition area on the first floor, an escalator leads up to the darkened exhibition rooms.
 The Peruvian pavilion welcomes visitors with colorful collages and photomontages by artist Herbert Rodriguez under the title “Peace is a Corrosive Promise.”
 The art world tour continues through Turkey, South Africa, and Luxembourg to the last exhibition space, where the Ukrainian pavilion is located.

-It is quiet in the dark room; only a soft splashing fills the air.
-The hustle and bustle of the first day have died down.
+It is quiet in the dark room; you only hear a soft splashing of water.
+The hustle and bustle of the first day has calmed down.
 In front of the brick wall stands a sculpture made of 78 bronze funnels.
 Water flows into each funnel, dividing at two outlets.
 At the bottom, water flow gradually exhausts itself and drips into a basin where small whitecaps form.
 “Fountain of Exhaustion” is the name of the work created in 1995 by Pavlo Makov, one of the most important contemporary Ukrainian artists.
 The fountain serves as a metaphor for the social and political exhaustion of his country after the collapse of the Soviet Union.
 “In the current context, the metaphor still seems valid, only in a more brutal and frightening version,” he explained during the official press conference at noon Wednesday.

 Fountain of Exhaustion on display at the Arsenale exhibition venue at the Venice Art Biennale 2022.